-The skill list in Ravenloft is somewhat different than in the core Savage Worlds rules.
-The full skill list is shown below, with new and combined skills receiving new descriptions.
-Unless otherwise noted, a skill uses the same rules as found in the Savage Worlds Deluxe Edition core book.
+The skill list in Ravenloft is somewhat different than in the core Savage Worlds rules, due to things like electronics and computers not existing in the setting.

+The full skill list is shown below, with new.
+Unless otherwise noted, a skill uses the same rules as found in the Savage Worlds Adventure Edition core book.